 - Enough Vitamin D – there is some evidence that vitamin D can help reduce the severity of eczema.
 Vitamin D again is important for immunity, down-regulating systemic inflammation and for keeping the gut microbiome healthy and replete with beneficial flora.
 This is as important to maintain in pregnancy as well as in the child and research has found that pregnant mums who keep their vitamin D levels topped up are less likely to have kids with allergies.
 This is why getting lots of sunshine and eating foods rich in Vitamin D like eggs, fish and grass-fed milk and meat helps.

 - Encourage Probiotics – building up a healthy gut microbiome in pregnancy, when breastfeeding and in the child’s diet is thought to help reduce the severity of eczema.
-Probiotic rich foods include kefir, live yoghurt, sauerkraut, miso and apple cider vinegar and your gut microbiome flourishes when we eat a wide variety of fresh fruits, vegetables, salads, nuts, seeds, cocoa and olive oil.
+Probiotic-rich foods include kefir, live yoghurt, sauerkraut, miso and apple cider vinegar and your gut microbiome flourishes when we eat a wide variety of fresh fruits, vegetables, salads, nuts, seeds, cocoa and olive oil.
 Our clients often report that their eczema or their child’s eczema is worsened after they have taken a round of antibiotics as this wipes out the beneficial bacteria and depletes the microbiome.
-A course of probiotics after the antibiotics may help to rebalance things.
+A course of probiotics after the antibiotics may help to rebalance things, especially if eczema has become exacerbated after a period of illness.

 - Reduce Histamine – if your child’s eczema responds well to prescribed or over the counter antihistamines then it is worth seeking out IgE food and environmental allergy testing to identify the allergen triggers.
 We can arrange a full classic allergy IgE testing via a blood test for all ages, even in young babies which can be much less stressful than pin prick skin testing in a hospital.
 Sometimes it is not a specific food that is causing the allergic reactions, but a build-up of histamine in the gut due to a microbial imbalance or an excess intake of histamine foods such as tomatoes, avocado, banana, walnuts and fermented foods like yoghurt.
 If your child gets rashes, itchiness or a runny nose after eating these foods, then it might worth getting them checked for histamine intolerance.
 This happens because people do not produce enough of an enzyme called diamine oxidase in the gut to efficiently break down the naturally occurring histamine in foods and this is something our clinical team can help identify and support.